Self-Dual Gauge Theory from the Top Down: Large N Chiral Algebras for Self-Dual Backgrounds

 To determine explicitly which solution, let us introduce the twistor uplift of the self-dual GR, described by fields $h \in \Omega^{0,1}(\PT, \Oo(2))$ and $\til{h} \in \Omega^{0,1}(\PT, \Oo(-6))$.
 The Lagrangian is \cite{Mason:2007ct} \be \frac{\i}{2\pi}\int_\PT \d v^\done \d v^\dtwo \d z\,\til{h}\bigg(\dbar h + \frac{1}{2}\eps^{\db\da}\p_{v^\da} h\p_{v^\db} h\bigg)\,. \ee We can write $\mu$ in terms of $h$ by \be \mu^{\da} = \eps^{\da\db}\p_{v^\db}h\,. \ee Then, the linearized source equation \eqref{eq:beltramisource2}, when written in terms of $h$, is \be \dbar h = F(z) \delta_{v^\dc=0}\,. \ee The full non-linear source equation is \be \dbar h + \frac{1}{2}\eps^{\db\da}\p_{v^\da}h\p_{v^\db}h = F(z) \delta_{v^\dc=0}\,. \ee This is field sourced by the operator \be \frac{\i}{2\pi}\int_{\CP^1}\d z\,\til{h} F(z)\,. \ee In four-dimensions, this expression becomes an operator in self-dual GR built from the Lagrange multiplier field.

 If $F(z) = z^2$, this is exactly the expression found in \cite{Bittleston:2023bzp} which sources the Eguchi-Hanson metric.
 There is an important difference, however.
 The twistor space of Eguchi-Hanson involves a $\Z/2$ orbifold followed by a resolution of singularities.
-Here, we do not take any $\Z/2$ quotient.
-This means that the metric we source is \emph{singular}.
+Here, we do not take any $\Z/2$ quotient, and instead solve the sourced equation with asymptotically Euclidean boundary conditions.
+This means that the resulting metric is \emph{singular}: indeed the only non-singular asymptotically Euclidean self-dual Einstein manifold is flat space \cite{Kronheimer:1989zs}.
 This analysis does tell us that, away from the origin $x = 0$, the metric we source is isometric to the double-cover of the open subset of Eguchi-Hanson space where an $S^2$ is removed.

 It will be helpful to work out the explicit form of the metric to first order.
 We will do this by gauge-fixing the metric, and writing it as the second derivative of a scalar field, following \cite{Plebanski:1975wn,Siegel:1992wd}.